Kaylas3000/beautify/Find-haircut-Functional Specification Document.md

 - Email
 - Phone number

-User should be able to logout.
-User should be able to close the account (probably on setting page).
-Account should be removed as well as user data after closing account.
+The user should be able to logout.
+The user should be able to close the account (probably on the setting page).
+The account should be removed as well as user data after closing the account.

 <a name="Localization"></a>
 ### 3.3 Localization

 The application should support localization.
-All section of the app should support translation to different languages.
-Translation to different languages should be in separate xml file.
+All sections of the app should support translation to different languages.
+Translation to different languages should be in a separate XML file.

 <a name="Billing"></a>
 ### 3.3 Billing (checkout)
 Users should be able to pay for the services by payment cards (credit or debit).
-User should be able to add a card in their profile.
-Should be investigated is it's possible t use Google Pay, Apple pay and integrate it the the app (android and iPhone respectively).
+Users should be able to add a card to their profile.
+Should be investigated if it's possible to use Google Pay, Apple pay and integrate them with the app (android and iPhone respectively).

 ### 3.4 In app messaging
-Application should support sending and receiving messages (after making a deal between parties)
+The application should support sending and receiving messages (after making a deal between parties)

 ### 3.5 Appointment cancellation
-Client or master should be able to cancel appointment (no longer then 3 hours before appointment).
-If appointment is canceled in less then 3 hour then sanctions should be applied.
+The client or master should be able to cancel an appointment (no longer than 3 hours before the appointment).
+If an appointment is canceled in less than 3 hours then sanctions should be applied.

 ### 3.6 Geolocation
 The application should support geolocation.
 The application should identify and estimate the real geographic location of the device.
-So users should be able to find closest service providers.
+So users should be able to find the closest service providers.

 ### 3.1.4.
 Functional Requirements